awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

    }
    ```

-1. In the directory where you saved the file, run the following command:
+1. In the directory where you saved the file, run the following command\.

    ```
    aws ssm create-patch-baseline --cli-input-json file://my-patch-repository.json
    ```

-   The system returns information like the following:
+   The system returns information like the following\.

    ```
    {